See what each field/column from our “Products” template means including possible allowed values and examples.

 Variant Position | Variants can be sorted in specific order.
 This Variant Position tells that order.

 You can update order of existing Variants by changing those numbers and importing them back as an update.
 And of course, you can import only this column.
 To do so you need to include the ID, Variant ID and Variant Position columns in your import file.
 Then app will determine which Product and which Variant you need to update.
+If the field is imported as empty then it will be ignored.
 Allowed ValuesNumber Example17 |

 Variant SKU | SKU number is a “Stock Keeping Unit” reference number, usually used in wholesale to uniquely identify and reference the Product Variant.
 Some companies organize all their inventory by SKU numbers, which allows them to track items with precision.

-When you import data from any DropShipping company, they will almost always have SKU number to identify their Product variants.
-It’s good practice to keep those SKU numbers from wholesale company or DropShipper in this column.
-It will be useful when your customer will place an order through your store, you will be able to tell the DropShipper this SKU number, and they will instantly know, which Product Variant is being ordered.
+When you import data from any dropshipping company, they will almost always have SKU number to identify their Product variants.
+It’s good practice to keep those SKU numbers from wholesale company or dropshipper in this column.
+It will be useful when your customer will place an order through your store, you will be able to tell the dropshipper this SKU number, and they will instantly know, which Product Variant is being ordered.
 If you have your own inventory, you can create your own SKU numbers, as simple as 1, 2, 3, or something more complex, which encodes your product category, or some other important information, like: TS000001RXSC.
 Variant SKU can also be used as a “key” to identify existing Products if the ID or handle is not known for the product.
 Read Tutorial: How to update Product by SKU?
 Allowed ValuesText ExampleTS000001RXSC

 |